- 4 Min Read

 And continuing all the way south you’ll find the Yaeyama Islands, the most remote part from Japan’s mainland.
 Although this region is also rich in reefs and exotic fish, there’s one special sea creature that draws snorkelers and divers here: the manta ray.
 The largest species of ray, mantas can usually be seen year-round, though a sighting is much more likely from June to October.
 Their main swimming grounds are off the coast of the island of Ishigaki, which has paid homage to its star attraction by naming two of its main dive areas—Manta City and Manta Scramble—after it.

 While visitors to the Ryukyu Arc will find many of Japan’s signature allures—delicious food, exquisite shrines and temples, and plenty of on-land nature—one of the delights of travel is exploring the unexpected side of a destination.
 Given the thriving marine life on its southern edge, Japan is poised to become a hotspot for undersea lovers.
 Until then, it remains one of those coveted lesser-known snorkeling gems.

-Explore Japan’s vibrant undersea, plus historic sites and cultural treasures on our brand-new itinerary, Sailing the East China Sea: Japan, Okinawa & Taiwan, setting sail in fall of 2021.
+Explore Japan’s vibrant undersea, plus historic sites and cultural treasures on our brand-new itinerary, Sailing the East China Sea: Japan, Okinawa & Taiwan, setting sail for the first time in fall of 2023.